 Here is what you can do to stop the fake myth before it sneaks into your un-conscious and starts playing havoc with your relationship.
 First, call your imagination into action.
 Imagine your relationship like a beautiful garden that you are both planting together.
 You decide to make your garden lush and beautiful, so gorgeous that you want maintain its beauty.
 To keep it beautiful, you decide to take the next step and weed it on a regular basis.
 Every day you check in on your garden and when there are weeds, you pluck them out.
 Of course, the weeds represent your issues and those heart warnings that something in the relationship needs adjusting.
 Because you are committed to the garden being beautiful, you are motivated to let your passion take you beyond fear and pain back to the precious relationship you share.

 Third, to further protect yourself from the debilitating myth that commitment is valid only as long as my relationship is good, you want to safeguard your garden – make it impenetrable.
 A fun way that you and your partner can accomplish this is by daily repeating affirmations (positive thoughts) about your relationship.
 To make the most of the affirmations, you repeat them until they take root in the structure of your core beliefs.
 Affirmations (positive thoughts) might be ones such the following, “I love my partner just the way my partner is.”
 “Together my partner and I are an awesome force.”
-“The more I reveal my inner thoughts and feelings to my partner, the stronger we grow together.”
+“The more I reveal my inner thoughts and feelings to my partner, the stronger our relationship becomes.”

 Powerful thoughts repeated daily act like fertilizer to your garden.
 They nourish the flowers from the roots up.
 Having gratitude for your wonderful relationship is also highly beneficial for your garden.
-Gratitude acts like the sun shining down on your garden blessing it.
+Gratitude acts like the sun shining down on your garden and blessing it.